botBehavior/pqid-sdk/README.md

 ## Security model

-- **Browser / wallet** – Generates a per-session Ed25519 keypair, derives a DID (`did:pqid-dev:<base64url(pubkey)>`), and signs the relying party challenge locally.
+- **Browser / wallet** – Generates Dilithium PQ keypairs for user identity, derives a DID (`did:pqid:<base64url(pubkey)>`), and signs the relying party challenge locally.
 The wallet only discloses credentials for claims explicitly requested.
-- **Issuer** – The development issuer (`did:pqid-issuer:dev`) issues single-claim credentials with a 24-hour lifetime and signs them using Ed25519.
+- **Issuer** – The development issuer (`did:pqid-issuer:dev`) issues single-claim credentials with a 24-hour lifetime and signs them using Dilithium PQ signatures.
 - **Server** – Must call both `verifyAssertion` and `verifyCredentials` before trusting any bundle.
 Do **not** accept credentials from issuers that are not in your allow-list.
 Reject assertions that are stale, missing, or fail signature verification, and ensure each credential's `subject` matches the DID proven by the assertion.

+## Current Implementation Status

+**🚧 ACTIVE DEVELOPMENT: PQ Crypto Foundation**

+- ✅ Ed25519 signing and verification (legacy compatibility)
+- ✅ Dilithium PQ crypto implementation (`src/crypto/dilithium.ts`)
+- ✅ Crypto abstraction layer (`src/crypto/index.ts`)
+- ✅ PQ signature support in types and verification
+- 🔄 Updating wallet to use PQ signatures by default
+- 🔄 Updating issuer to use PQ credential signing
+- 🔄 Maintaining Ed25519 backward compatibility

+### Development vs Production

+**This v0.1.3-dev release is transitioning to post-quantum security.**

+- Uses Dilithium PQ signatures by default (quantum-resistant)
+- Maintains Ed25519 compatibility for existing deployments
+- Includes hardcoded development issuer keys
+- Not yet suitable for production use

+**For production deployment:**
+- Complete PQ crypto migration
+- Implement production issuer infrastructure with key rotation
+- Add credential revocation capabilities
+- Deploy secure wallet extensions with hardware security

 ### Replay guidance